boychaboy/KOLD/README.md

 _Authors: Younghoon Jeong, Juhyun Oh, Jongwon Lee, Jaimeen Ahn, Jihyung Moon, Sungjoon Park, and Alice Oh._
 _Institutions: KAIST, [Softly AI](https://softly.ai)_.

+**Note: This dataset must not be used as training data to automatically generate and publish offensive language online, but by publicly releasing it, we cannot prevent all malicious use.
+We do not condone any malicious use and urge researchers and practitioners to use it in beneficial ways (e.g., to filter out hate speech).**

 ## Paper
 [KOLD: Korean Offensive Language Dataset](https://arxiv.org/abs/2205.11315) (arXiv version)
 _Camera-ready version link TBA_